Renewable Gas Certification Pilot

 The pilot will enable network-connected commercial and industrial gas customers to offset their gas use with Renewable Gas Guarantee of Origins (RGGOs).

-We will ensure that each RGC represents accredited renewable gas that displaces fossil fuel natural gas in Australia.
+We will ensure that each RGGO represents accredited renewable gas that displaces fossil fuel natural gas in Australia.
 This directly supports renewable gas projects and will allow customers to reduce their net emissions.

 The pilot will work with projects around Australia.
 The first participating project is Jemena’s Malabar Biomethane Injection Project which will trial injecting biomethane into the natural gas network in NSW.

-The Renewable Gas Certification Pilot is expected to start operating in early 2023.
+The Renewable Gas Certification Pilot is expected to start operating in the second quarter of 2023.
 For more information on the pilot, click here.

 Photo courtesy Sydney Water